 - Jackson National Life Insurance Company in its $621 million acquisition of the U.S. life reinsurance operations of Swiss Re; and

-The Daily Journal has recognized her multiple times as one of the Top 100 Women Lawyers in California and also as one of its 40 Under 40, an annual award given to a select group of California’s rising star attorneys.
-The Daily Journal also has recognized Ms. Nijjar with three California Lawyer Attorneys of the Year (CLAY) awards for innovative work on behalf of: Livongo Health in its acquisition by Teledoc Health (2021); Intel Corporation in its acquisition of Mobileye N.V.
+The Daily Journal has recognized her multiple times as one of the Top Women Lawyers in California and also as one of its 40 Under 40, an annual award given to a select group of California’s rising star attorneys.
+The Daily Journal also has recognized Ms. Nijjar with three California Lawyer Attorneys of the Year (CLAY) awards for innovative work on behalf of: Livongo Health in its acquisition by Teladoc Health (2021); Intel Corporation in its acquisition of Mobileye N.V.
 (2018); and Broadcom Corporation in its acquisition by Avago Technologies (2016).

-In 2018, Ms. Nijjar received Rising Star awards from both Law360 and the South Asian Bar Association of North America.
+Earlier in her career, Ms. Nijjar received Rising Star awards from both Law360 and the South Asian Bar Association of North America.
 She was featured as one of the Silicon Valley Business Journal’s 2018 Women of Influence, an annual accolade honoring Silicon Valley’s most influential business and community leaders.